LeadsBuilds/VRText/README.md

 # SteamVR Autostart

 If you wish for VRText to start automatically with your SteamVR it can be done as such here following the tutorial below
+1. First download the SteamVrManifest located here [SteamVRManifest](VRtext/manifest.vrmanifest "SteamVRManifest")
+2. Place this downloaded file into the same directory were you have places VRtext.exe
+3. Start SteamVR and then double click the manifest to add it to your SteamVR install
+4. Go to SteamVR > Settings > Startup / Shutdown.
+Toggle VRText to on if it isn't already

 ## If you want to collaborate with the project or even create a brand new idea by using its core feel free to do so.